Patty Cannon: Political and economic excuses for slaves

 The U.S. Congress banned the importation of slaves in 1807.
 Because of demand due to development of cotton culture in the Deep South and the spread of short-staple cotton made profitable by invention of the cotton gin, the domestic slave trade became even more lucrative.
 The cash value of slaves shot upward, creating a strong incentive for kidnappers.
-By this time, many free black Americans lived in Maryland and Delaware, which were still slave states, as a result of manumissions after the Revolutionary War, in addition to mixed-race families formed by unions between free white women and African men in colonial Virginia.
+By this time, many free black Americans lived in Maryland and Delaware, which were still slave states, as a result of manumissions after the Revolutionary War.

 In addition, nearby Philadelphia, Pennsylvania had the largest population of free black Americans in the North and no professional police force in the antebellum years.
 Residents, especially children because they were more easily controlled, were at risk from kidnappers.
 At a time when southern slaveholders came to the city with their slaves, it was difficult for onlookers to determine what was happening between adults and children, and especially between adult black Americans and those who appeared to be their children, when kidnappers used black accomplices.

-Cannon's kidnapping forays could troll waterfront areas throughout the region, enticing young men aboard their boat to help decoy workers.
+Cannon's kidnapping forays could trawl waterfront areas throughout the region, enticing young men aboard their boat to help decoy workers.
 The kidnapping of free blacks left their land and other property behind.
 The local white communities generally did not take action on behalf of free blacks, if they learned of such kidnappings at all.
 But Philadelphia had an active mayor, Joseph Watson, a Quaker, who made concerted efforts on behalf of stolen free blacks with officials in Mississippi and Alabama, which included paying for gathering of affidavits and, in the case of Cornelius Sinclair in 1827, a white witness to travel to Alabama to attest to his identity.